Kerwhizz

-Kerwhizz (strapline: The Quiz with added Whizz) is a British live-action/animated children's television game show created by Tony Reed and Alan Robinson, which originally aired on CBeebies between 2008 and 2011.
-The series uses a mix of CGI and live action, and is targeted towards four- to six-year-olds.
-Series 1 was filmed in March 2008, so series 2 was filmed in July 2010.
+Kerwhizz (strapline: The Quiz with added Whizz) is a British live-action animated children's television game show created by Tony Reed and Alan Robinson, which originally aired on CBeebies between 2008 and 2011.
+The series uses a mix of CGI and live action, and is targeted towards 4-6-year-olds.
+Series 1 was filmed in March 2008, and Series 2 was filmed two years later in July 2010.

 Summary

-The show is moderated and presented by the Kerwhizzitor (Jacob Scipio), the only regular live-action character.
+Kerwhizz is moderated and presented by the Kerwhizzitor (Jacob Scipio), the only regular live-action character.
 Three teams of two CGI characters, each comprising a human child racer and a part-living, part-mechanical animal pet, must answer five rounds of questions, each featuring a regular 2D animated animal character, to win a choice of pod mod for their respective racing pods.
-In addition, one of the five rounds offer the chance to win a mystery pod mod.
+In addition, one of the five rounds offers the chance to win a mystery pod mod.
 Each pod mod and mystery mod is an unconventional accessory that may or may not give its user a better chance of winning the race.
 The teams are cheered on by three groups of live-action children dressed in the teams' colours and waving team flags.
 Points are scored based on how many questions are answered correctly.

-All of the questions are multiple-choice with the answers colour-coded red, green, yellow or blue (not coincidentally, these are the standard colours of the function buttons on TV remote controls).
+All of the questions are multiple-choice with the answers being colour-coded red, green, yellow, and blue.
 Once the question rounds are complete, the teams choose their pod mods.
 Then, the teams' pods are assembled and built around them and their respective pod mods are installed, fitted and added to their pods.
 The pods are then raised through the roof of the studio into the CGI race world.
 Each race world is a themed racing environment (the questions usually include clues to the theme) containing three or occasionally four zones and each story and race comprises two or occasionally three laps (except in "The Deserted Desert Dash" which is a novelty race with no set route and a hidden finish line).
 All of the teams are likely to encounter unexpected setbacks and opportunities along the way, making the outcome of each race unpredictable.
 Each episode ends when the race is won and the winner revealed, after which some of the teams are shown doing activities based on the theme of the race, announced by the Kerwhizzitor.